meeeerkat/movie-downloader/README.md

-# Movie downloader
+# Movie url getter
-A 1080p movie downloader using https://www.fmovies.top/ HD player
+A 1080p movie url getter using https://www.fmovies.top/ HD player
 The entry point is the main.sh script (call main.sh and not another file)
+To use with wget to download movies
 TV Series support isn't implemented yet

 ## Formatted name